BryanZWu/virusSimulation/readme.md

 In addition, I modeled the introduction of a drug to the body of the patient, and graphed using pylab the effects of the drug on the virus over time (population-time graph).

-Project completed for MIT 6.002X: Introduction to Computational Thinking and Data Science This course was an MOOC taken on EdX.
+Project completed for MIT 6.002X: Introduction to Computational Thinking and Data Science.
+This course was an MOOC taken on EdX.